catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 We need to continuously evolve our plans to achieve the goal

-The trouble with static roadmaps is that we don’t live in a static world\ Needs and requirements are always shifting, and priorities are always changing\
+The trouble with static roadmaps is that we don’t live in a static world\ Needs and requirements are always shifting, and priorities are always changing<br>
 That static roadmap will soon grow outdated

 That’s why the Agile Manifesto suggests that a software team should have the ability to pivot and change direction whenever they need to, with a flexible roadmap that reflects that<br>